willykc/templ/README.md

 It is recommended to use [Visual Studio Code](https://code.visualstudio.com/) and [Scriban syntax highlights](https://marketplace.visualstudio.com/items?itemName=xoofx.scriban) to write and edit templates.

-By default, Templ will create new templates with *.sbn* extension.
+By default, new templates will be created with *.sbn* extension.
 For script templates, change the extension to *.sbncs* for better syntax highlights.

+Note that, by convention, properties are exposed to templates in snake case.
+For example, a property named `myProperty` will be exposed as `my_property` in templates.
+The only exceptions are the *Reserved template keywords* listed above, and *Custom template functions* explained further below, which are all exposed exactly as they are defined.

+The [include function](https://github.com/scriban/scriban/blob/master/doc/language.md#911-include-name-arg1argn) is supported.
+A template can be included in another template by specifying its asset path or asset GUID.
+Live entries will not render automatically when an included template changes.

 The Scriban license can be found [here](https://github.com/scriban/scriban/blob/master/license.txt).